NextronSystems/thor-thunderstorm-setup-guide/usage/api.rst

-Since the plugin used for rendering the API schema does not consider the request body, please have a look down below what the request body needs to contains:
+Since the plugin used for rendering the API schema does not consider the request body, please have a look down below what the request body needs to contain:

 .. literalinclude:: ../resources/openapi.json